ufs-community/land-DA_workflow/docs/source/TechnicalOverview.rst

 Four levels of support have been defined for :term:`UFS` applications, and the Land DA system operates under this paradigm:

-* Level 1 (Pre-configured): Prerequisite software libraries are pre-built and available in a central location; code builds; full testing of model
+* **Level 1** *(Pre-configured)*: Prerequisite software libraries are pre-built and available in a central location; code builds; full testing of model
-* Level 2 (Configurable): Prerequisite libraries are not available in a centralized location but are expected to install successfully; code builds; full testing of model
+* **Level 2** *(Configurable)*: Prerequisite libraries are not available in a centralized location but are expected to install successfully; code builds; full testing of model
-* Level 3 (Limited test platforms): Libraries and code build, limited testing of the model
+* **Level 3** *(Limited-test platforms)*: Libraries and code build on these systems, but there is limited testing of the model
-* Level 4 (Build only platforms): Libraries and code build, no tests with running the model
+* **Level 4** *(Build-only platforms)*: Libraries and code build, no tests with running the model

 Level 1 Systems
 ------------------
-Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via *spack-stack*.
+Preconfigured (Level 1) systems for Land DA already have the required external libraries available in a central location via :term:`spack-stack`.
 Land DA is expected to build and run out-of-the-box on these systems, and users can download the Land DA code without first installing prerequisite software.
 With the exception of the Land DA container, users must have access to these Level 1 systems in order to use them.

 +-----------+------------------+----------------------------------------------------------------------------+
 | Platform  | Compilers        | spack-stack Installation                                                   |